damianhakert/damianhakert.github.io/source/posts/2016-10-20-why-we-chose-vue.html.md

 I had a great conversation with an interviewee a few weeks ago about how one should go about choosing a JavaScript framework.

-He pointed out that when a major software company releases a their secret sauce, there is going to be hype.
-Devs think to themselves,'That company writes JS differently than me, and they are prominent and successful.
-Is their way of writing JS better than mine?
-And therefore must I adopt it?'
+He pointed out that when a major software company releases their secret sauce, there is going to be hype.
+Devs think to themselves,"That company writes JavaScript differently than me, and they are prominent and successful.
+Is their way of writing JavaScript better than mine?
+And therefore must I adopt it?"

 Their secret sauce may be awesome, but don't assume awesomeness just because everyone else gets excited.
 You wouldn't copy and paste an answer from StackOverflow, without understanding it, so why copy and paste an entire framework?

 Which brings me to our decision to use Vue.js at GitLab.

 ## Simplicity and ease of use

-Primarily what drew us to Vue.js is that it allows our team to _easily_ write _simple_ JavaScript.
+Primarily what drew us to [Vue.js](https://vuejs.org/) is that it allows our team to _easily_ write _simple_ JavaScript.
 Getting started with Vue.js is extremely easy.
 Its source code is very readable, and the documentation is the only tutorial you'll ever need.
 You don't need external libraries.
 You can use it with or without jQuery.
 You won't need to install any plugins, though many are available.
 I like vanilla Vue.js personally, although I can reach for vue-resource when I need it.
 Hooking Vue.js up to existing code is very straightforward.
 There's no magic to Vue.js -- it's `Object`s